Understanding Dementia17 November, 2020

 How is dementia diagnosed?

-Only a doctor can diagnose dementia so consulting a medical practitioner at an early state is critical.
+Only a doctor can diagnose dementia so consulting a medical practitioner at an early stage is critical.

 A complete medical assessment may identify a treatable condition and ensure that it is treated correctly, or it might confirm the presence of dementia.